-If the requested equipment or furniture is replacement for equipment or furniture damaged or destroyed by the floods, then the applicant business must provide verification of loss or damage (which may include pictures).
+If the requested equipment or furniture is replacement for equipment or furniture damaged or destroyed by Hurricanes Laura, Delta, Ida, and/or the May Flood of 2021, then the applicant business must provide verification of loss or damage (which may include pictures).
 If the requested equipment is necessary for the business to reopen and/or remain viable in the post-storm economy, the applicant business must provide justification for the new piece of equipment or furniture.
 Subrecipients must ensure all program costs are necessary and reasonable.